 - Resolves an issue that causes virtual desktop infrastructure (VDI) environments to exhibit black, glittering rectangles on the screen when using Microsoft Outlook and Microsoft Office.

 In addition, KB4516045 non-security patch update comprises the similar bugs that were available in the security updates KB4522014 released on 23 Sept.

 Before downloading this non-security update build 17134.1039, do run the current SSU on your PC.
 This, in turn, will make sure that this process remains smooth and error-free.
 The latest servicing stack for this patch is KB4512576.

 By default, you will receive a notification regarding this patch update through the Windows Update section.
-Although, you can download its standalone package manually as well by clicking here.
+Although, you can download its standalone package manually through the Update Catalog.

 Alternatively, navigate to the following path Settings > Update & Security > Windows Update and hit Check for updates option.